graycoreio/mage2docker/docs/stories/database/README.md

 ## Persistence

 The database of the local environment is persistent.
-This means that the environment will continue to exist after reboots as well as `docker-compose down`.
+This means that the data which backs the environment will continue to exist after reboots as well as `docker-compose down`.

 ## Deleting the volume